-We are proud to announce that Hotel Modern is the laureate of the Wim Meilink Award, which is awarded by the NVP-UNIMA – the Dutch division of the Union Internationale de la Marionnette.
+In september 2019, Hotel Modern was the laureate of the Wim Meilink Oeuvre Award, awarded by the NVP-UNIMA – the Dutch division of the Union Internationale de la Marionnette.

 In the words of the judging panel (excerpt): “Award for the entire oeuvre of the theatre-making trio of Hotel Modern: the giants of the small-scale”